This is an Archived Program

 Contemplative Practices in Israeli Schools of Education

 The Dean of the Faculty of Education at the University of Haifa, Ofra Mayseless, requested expertise and guidance from The Center for Contemplative Mind in Society to introduce contemplative pedagogy into Israeli schools.
-Professor Mayseless leads the largest School of Education in Israel and is the elected Head of the Israeli Forum of Deans of Schools of Education for all eight
+Professor Mayseless leads the largest School of Education in Israel and is the elected Head of the Israeli Forum of Deans of Schools of Education for all eight universities in Israel.

 All secondary school educators in Israel study to be teachers in these Schools of Education, and changes to teacher education will have wide effects.
 Due to its small size, geographically and in terms of numbers, Israel offers a unique opportunity to leverage a modest investment in introducing contemplative methods with the prospect of making a great difference.